A Wandle Heritage Walk

 Exit park into Morden Road

-To the left is a view of Ravensbury Mill which produced tobacco and snuff until 1926 and was one of the last working mills on the Wandle (1960s).
+To the left is Ravensbury Mill which produced tobacco and snuff until 1926 and was one of the last working mills on the Wandle (1960s).
+The present buildings date to the 18th century and 1804 but there has been a mill here since the 1680s.

 Go to the right along Morden Road crossing at the lights.
 Go into Morden Hall Park on the left just before the Surrey Arms.